 - Swimming: Many dogs love the water, and a paddling pool is a great way to help beat the heat.
 Lakes and the sea are great places for your dog to play, fetch and swim.
 Just make sure your dog can easily get out of the water and there are no steep banks.
-Some dogs are afraid of the water, or only want to wade, so don't force him in if he seems hesitant or unsure.
-But if he jumps right in and starts perfecting his doggie-paddle, let him enjoy the experience.
+Some dogs are afraid of the water, or only want to wade, so don't force them in if your dog seems hesitant or unsure.
+But if they jump right in and start perfecting the doggie-paddle, let them enjoy the experience.
 Just be sure to watch for excessive head shaking and ear scratching after the dip.
-This could be the sign of an ear infection.
-If swimming in a chlorinated pool rinse his coat of chlorine and dry completely.
+This could be signs of an ear infection.
+If swimming in a chlorinated pool rinse their coat to remove the chlorine and dry completely.

 - Hiking: If your dog is keen to hike, go for it.
 Just be aware that long walks on rough ground can be taxing on your dog's paws.
 Try short hikes at first, and gradually lengthen your treks.
 Remember to stop for rest and provide water frequently.
 There are quite a few small dog water bowls that fold flat that you can take for your dog to drink from.

-Whether your dog spends a lot of time outside or has the chance to explore the great outdoors only now and then, here are tips to ensure she stays safe.
+Whether your dog spends a lot of time outside or has the chance to explore the great outdoors only now and then, here are tips to ensure safety.

-- Provide plenty of fresh water and make sure she has a shaded place to take a nap and stay cool.
+- Provide plenty of fresh water and make sure there is a shaded place to take a nap and stay cool.

-- Check his paws often, as tar and grit can become embedded between the pads.
+- Check their paws often, as tar and grit can become embedded between the pads.

 - Lawn, don't spray with pesticides if your dog exercises on it.

-- Make sure your dog has a collar and tag with your name and address on in case she gets lost.
+- Make sure your dog has a collar and tag with your name and address on in case they get lost.
 This is a legal requirement in the UK.